open-infrastructure-labs/operate-first-workloads/README.md

 More detailed information on onboarding to a cluster can be found here: https://www.operate-first.cloud/users/support/docs/onboarding_to_cluster.md

 Projects are expected to create document here with a brief description of the project and limks to their repo.

+### Understanding the environment

+There are a few basic things that need to be understood about the Operate First environment at the MOC:

+- Operate First is an open source initiative.
+It’s about operating your project software in the open in a production cloud environment.

+- Operating at the MOC never implies that any feature or software will ship.
+Thus a new feature that is being considered can be tested without any implied commitment.

+- Open Infrastructure Labs is an open source upstream aimed at cloud providers and operators and that is where much of the operate first work is being done.

+- While a production cloud, the MOC is taking in pre-release software, and thus stability is not guaranteed, and should not be expected.
+No backup of user data is made.
+There is no SLA.

+- It’s free, but the cost is commitment.
+The MOC is not a place to bring a project and then leave.
+It’s expected that the developers will actively participate with the operators whenever needed and be available to help sort out issues.

+- The benefit to project developers is bridging back what’s learned to improve their project.

+- Also, projects need to agree that telemetry can be freely harvested from the cloud.
+It’s purpose is to help evolve open source cloud operations and it extends to building AI Ops tooling.